bethwjohnson/portfolio/Project_Red_v_Blue_Webserver/README.md

 ## Exploitation
 The Red Team was able to penetrate Target 1 and retrieve the requested confidential data.
-Due to the nature of the exercise, the first and last stages of reconnaissance and covering the tracks were omitted.
-This engagement covered scanning and enumeration, gaining access and persistence.

 ### **Target 1**
 **Confidential data located:**